wmo-im/wis2box-training/documentation/docs/en/practical-sessions/downloading-data-from-wis2.md

 wis2downloader remove-subscription --topic cache/a/wis2/de-dwd-gts-to-wis2/#
 ```

+Visit the Grafana dashboard to confirm that the subscription has been removed and that the downloads have stopped, you should see the subscription disappear from the top left corner of the dashboard.

+**Wait a few minutes until the dashboard shows that the download have stopped.**

-Remove the downloaded data using the following command in the wis2downloader container:
+Finally, you can remove the downloaded data using the following command in the wis2downloader container:

 ```bash
 rm -rf app/data/downloads/*
 ```

+!!! note

-The directory `app/data/downloads` in the wis2downloader container is mapped to the `downloads` directory in the directory you defined as the `WIS2BOX_HOST_DATADIR` in your `wis2box.env` file.
+    The directory `app/data/downloads` in the wis2downloader container is mapped to the `downloads` directory in the `WIS2BOX_HOST_DATADIR` as defined in your `wis2box.env` file.
 The command above removes all downloaded data.

-And exit the wis2downloader container by typing `exit`:
+Exit the wis2downloader container by typing `exit`:

 ```bash
 exit